junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 #### Act 2

-A man is at the door when they reach the room.
+A man is at the door when they're about to  reach the room.

 Dean assumes he must be Steve.

 Ian gets more fidgety as they approach.
 "Oh no," he keeps saying.
 "I shouldn't be here.
-My manager will be mad, I should be at my desk."
+My manager will be mad.
+I should be at my desk."

 He tries to turn and get away.

 Dean snatches his shoulder.
 "I'll talk with your manager," he says in a kindly convincing voice, "I'm a director.
-Now, let's take a look what's in the room."
+Now, let's take a look at what's in the room."

-As they get closer, Ian shakes so badly that it looks like he's going to faint any moment now or doing something incredibly irrational if not for Dean holding him.
-And knowing what happened to Paul, no way Dean's going to let him alone for a second.
-Whatever he doesn't remember seeing in this room must have scared the shit out of him, Dean observes, marching faster toward the room.
+As they get closer, Ian shakes so badly that it looks like he's going to faint any moment now or do something incredibly irrational if not for Dean holding him.
+And knowing what happened to Paul, no way Dean's going to leave him alone for more than one second.
+Whatever he doesn't remember seeing in this room must have scared the shit out of him, Dean observes, and they march faster toward the room.

 Steve is ten steps ahead of them as they rush down the corridor.